Shalaby00/final_project/README.md

         # ^ spawning speed (active)
 ```

-The object enables me to store the data for later use, without having to redifine each variable for every function, ultimately reducing the complexity of my code.
+The object enables me to store the data for later use, without having to redefine each variable for every function, ultimately reducing the complexity of my code.
 In the absence of such a system, it would be incredibly difficult to use the same 'card' functions for both the player and their opponent.

 ## Procedural Abstraction

 This is an example of procedural abstraction.
 This function hosts numerous algorithms, revolving around sequencing and selection.
 This function takes two arguments (i.e. , the two player objects), allowing me to manipulate the data belonging to each of these objects.
 This function contains conditional statements that form the building blocks of my selection-oriented algorithms.
 For example, the ability of a player to take a shot is dependent on the difference in altitude between them and their foe, hence I use boolean expressions and an else-if sequence to determine if a shot is possible.
-Moreover, the likelyhood of landing a shot is dependent on whether hard mode is engaged.
+Moreover, the likelihood of landing a shot is dependent on whether hard mode is engaged.
 In order to do this I use a global variable to represent whether hard mode is engaged or not.
-Then I use some conditional statements to alter the likelyhood of making a shot based on the game mode.
+Then I use some conditional statements to alter the likelihood of making a shot based on the game mode.

 ```
 def guns_on(player, player2):